developer-onizuka/n8n-ollama/Readme.md

 ### 6-2.
 Calculator for LLM
-As you know LLM is not good at mathmatics, so you should deploy the calculator for the case of calculation.<br>
+As you know LLM is not good at mathmatics, so you should deploy the calculator for the case of calculation.<br><br>
 <img src="https://github.com/developer-onizuka/n8n-ollama/blob/main/n8n-square-root.png" width="720">